Starfodders/Hearth-Client/README.md

 7. BotNav is clipping through content, not accessible at most times and can interfere with reading if accidentally hover
 8. 😀 DONE - Logout menu is hard-coded, doesn't align with actual name length
 9. 😀 DONE - Fix meditate timer when it resets, it subtracts time
-10. Feedback page is no longer working
+10. 😀 DONE - Feedback page is no longer working
 11. Lists can repeat a suggestion, need to track which have already appeared

 <!--